We love a zoo, and are spoilt for choice in Kent as we have plenty within a 90-minute drive, Howletts being one of them.

 Once inside it is worth noting the Treetop Challenge is extra and costs £7.50 per person as is Animal Adventure Challenge for 2-5 year olds which is £2.50 per person – you can also do animal encounters and keeper experiences which need to be pre-booked.

-There is a play area suitable for all children which William enjoyed although he was a little small for most of it.
+There is a play area suitable for all children which the mancub enjoyed although he was a little small for most of it.

 There are two gift shops and they were as expected – a little pricey but not extortionate; the little man had been well-behaved and loved the tigers so we came home with a cuddly tiger which wasn’t badly priced at £10.